The Simple Rules of Intermittent Fasting (0:40)

 I love food and I love people.
 There’s nothing better than catching up with my family and friends over a good meal, but working around other people’s schedules can be difficult — especially when I’m on a diet that relies on the clock.
-The diet I maintain is called time restricted eating, which is an iteration of intermittent fasting.
+The diet I maintain is called time restricted eating, which is an iteration of intermittent fasting — this is also a big component of my new lifestyle plan, System 20.
 It might sound difficult, but it’s easier to do than you think.
 Here’s how I make it work and how you can get started today.

 It started back in the 1930s when Cornell researcher Clive McKay found that rodents who consumed less calories led them to live longer, healthier lives.
 Since then, similar experiments of caloric restriction had shown to prolong the lifespan of worms, fleas, and even monkeys.

 Research on caloric restriction and periodic fasting came together in 1945 when researchers at the University of Chicago demonstrated that alternate day fasting improved the lifespan of rodents as well.
 Thus, the concept of intermittent fasting was born.